christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 show (publicly) that it has received 50 BTS from an "unknown" source.

-One last example demonstrates how to split a balance between multiple confidential accounts.
+One last example demonstrates how to split a balance between multiple confidential accounts when initially blinding a public balance.
 This is very useful because it not only saves on transfer fees it also obscures what amounts end up where.
 The point of showing this is primarily to illustrate the syntax of the command.